-- 1) Premier Division AA/AAA schools, and all of similar calibre - 2) Second Division A schools, and all of similar calibre
+- 1) Premier Division A/AA/AAA schools wishing to compete for NOSSA - 2) Second Division all remaining schools

 Teams must confirm their division of choice at a date chosen by the convener prior to the pre-season meeting.
 At least five teams must commit to both divisions in order for this format to be adopted.